|

 system resume is primarily a concept implementable in

-graphical environments, in the form of lock screens brought
+graphical environments, in the form of lock screens brought up

-that if a user concurrently uses graphical login sessions
+if a user concurrently uses graphical login sessions that

-that implement the required re-authentication mechanism and
+implement the required re-authentication mechanism and console

 re-authentication mechanism.
 In that case the TTY sessions